Push sum with transmission failures: Conclusions

-There are very natural follow-up questions to consider for future research.
 For the case of two nodes, the error bounds do still have a gap between them, there is still room for improvement.
+One way of achieving this could be to consider a different relaxation of our invariance relation \eqref{eq:invar2nu}, a stronger version of \eqref{eq:nu_ineq} on which our bounds of Theorem \ref{thm:generalupperbound} are built.
+Inequality \eqref{eq:nu_ineq} does indeed not take into account the effect of successful transmissions as it only contains the operations $f_1^*,f_2^*$.
+Consequently it is also valid for other update rules in case of successful transmission, and so is Theorem \ref{thm:generalupperbound}.

-It would be even more interesting to extend the results for networks with more nodes.
-We already have an insight on the distribution of the final value, but it is not straightforward how this could be translated into numerical bounds.
+The other challenge would be to adapt our methodology to networks with multiple nodes.
+We already have an insight on the distribution of the final value, but it is not straightforward how this could be translated into quantitative bounds.